Bellman Residual Minimization for Control: Geometry, Stationarity, and Convergence: Definitions, lemmas, and notation

 \subsection{Markov decision problem}

 Here, we briefly summarize several standard properties related to Markov decision processes and Markov decision problems.
 These results will be used later to prove various statements in this paper.
-We first introduce a lemma to bound the inverse of a matrix norm: \begin{lemma}[Page 351 in~\citet{horn2012matrix}] If the square matrix $M\in {\mathbb R}^{n\times n}$ satisfies $||M||<1$ for some matrix norm $||\cdot||$, then $I-M$ is non-singular, and
+We first introduce a lemma to bound the norm of a matrix inverse: \begin{lemma}[Page 351 in~\citet{horn2012matrix}] If the square matrix $M\in {\mathbb R}^{n\times n}$ satisfies $||M||<1$ for some matrix norm $||\cdot||$, then $I-M$ is nonsingular, and